arunkp1986/SniP/README.md

 ## What package/platform dependencies do I need to have to run the code?

-  This code is tested on a Linux machine with Linux kernel version 4.19.
+  This code is tested on a Ubuntu 20.04 machine with Linux kernel version 4.19 and g++ version 9.3.

   Following system settings need a modification whenever a system seeks reboot/restart.